Chapter 69 BWV 161 Komm, du süsse Todesstunde

 The next movement is typical of Bach′s early recitatives, vivid, operatic and colourful, melding, towards the end, into flowing arioso.
 The tenor rejects the world and its poisonous sweetness and thorns of roses—-death itself is the dawn of our pathway to Divine bliss—-I long to leave this world.
 Imagery abounds e.g. the mention of poison (bar 3), the light of joy (bar 4), the torment of death (bars 7-8) and the dawn of pale death (bars 8-9).
-The last lines of longing to depart and sup with Christ are accompanied by an active semi-quaver continuo line which may be interpreted in a number of ways; the sins of this world?
+The last lines of longing to depart and sup with Christ are accompanied by an active semi-quaver continuo line which may be interpreted in a number of ways; the sins of this world from which one is eager to escape?
 The writhing of the serpent?
-Even Christ′s ultimate blessings?
-Bach may have had any or all of these images in mind although the sinewy penultimate bars are probably more suggestive of the first two.
+The passing through the grave?

-The ritornello theme opens with a sighing figure suggesting peaceful resignation, thence contrasting this with flowing quavers, always descending as if pointing the way towards the open and welcoming grave.
+The ritornello theme opens with a sighing figure suggesting peaceful resignation, thence contrasting this with flowing quavers, always descending as if pointing the way to an open and welcoming grave.

 The emphasis upon verlangen—-the powerful desire or entreaty [to die]—-comes to a head with the melisma (from bar 37) forming the essence of this part of the aria.